tupl-tufts/rdl/README.md

 As mentioned in the introduction, calling `type` with `typecheck: :now` statically type checks the body of the annotated method body against the given signature.
 If the method has already been defined, RDL will try to check the method immediately.
 Otherwise, RDL will statically type check the method as soon as it is loaded.

 Often method bodies cannot be type checked as soon as they are loaded because they refer to classes, methods, and variables that have not been created yet.
 To support these cases, some other symbol can be supplied as `typecheck: sym`.
-Then when `rdl_do_typecheck sym` is called, all methods typechecked at `sym` will be statically checked.
+Then when `RDL.do_typecheck sym` is called, all methods typechecked at `sym` will be statically checked.

 Additionally, `type` can be called with `typecheck: :call`, which will delay checking the method's type until the method is called.
 Currently these checks are not cached, so expect a big performance hit for using this feature.